Uris Hall 242

 Broadly speaking, I work on topics of quantitative methods and design for the social sciences.
 In particular, I am interested in causal inference, both model-based and design-based.

-I just finished a grant by the Institute of Education Sciences to develop a web-based interface for the analysis of regression-discontinuity designs.
+Recently, I finished a grant by the Institute of Education Sciences to develop a web-based interface for the analysis of regression-discontinuity designs.
 An R package has been released on CRAN, and a web-based GUI using the Shiny environment was released in 2018. https://rddapp.shinyapps.io/shinyrdd_beta/

 I continue to publish in methodological and applied journals, including Multivariate Behavioral Research, Psychological Methods, or Structural Equation Modeling.